dashdotrobot/bicyclewheel/content/articles/articles/wheel-truing.md

 This type of error essentially produces a twisting motion around a point in between the spokes.
 The neighboring spokes pull the rim back to center, but the tendency of the rim to remain straight produces a large wave on either side of the offending spokes.
 A truing machine, unaware of the real underlying problem, will try to correct this by tightening and loosening the spokes near the peak of each wave, producing even more non-uniform spoke tensions.

 When you are truing your own wheel (or touching up a machine-built wheel), pluck every spoke on a single side to look for errors like this and correct accordingly.
-You will still need to do lateral truing this, but hopefully your headaches will be minimized.
+You will still need to do lateral truing after correcting these, but hopefully your headaches will be minimized.